Battle of Cuito Cuanavale: Operation Moduler

 On 9 November the SADF attacked the FAPLA 16th brigade.
 Air strikes and artillery were used, and tanks went into battle alongside the armoured vehicles.
 UNITA infantry also participated.
 The 16th brigade was mauled, and withdrew in disarray back across the river.
 The battle ended after half a day, when the SADF vehicles ran low on ammunition and broke off the attack.
 FAPLA had 10 tanks destroyed and 3 captured, various artillery pieces destroyed or captured, and 75 men killed.
 The SADF had 7 killed and 9 wounded, plus one armoured vehicle destroyed, one damaged and a tank damaged.

 The second attack, on 11 November, again targeted the 16th brigade.
 Again 16th brigade escaped annihilation by crossing the river, but this time they lost 14 tanks and 394 men.
 The SADF had 5 men killed and 19 more wounded, with 2 armoured vehicles destroyed and one tank damaged.
 The recovery, under fire, of a crippled tank and the subsequent re-entry of a minefield where the tank was extracted from to rescue a wounded soldier, earned Captain Petrus van Zyl and Lieutenant De Villers Vosloo of 32 Battalion both Honoris Crux decorations.

 The FAPLA 21st brigade withdrew rapidly across the river, and was pursued.
 On 17 November they were engaged again, and suffered 131 casualties, along with 9 tanks destroyed and about 300 other vehicles.
 The SADF suffered 6 casualties and 19 wounded, plus 4 armoured vehicles.
 A final attack on 25 November bogged down in heavy bush, and was eventually abandoned.

 Operation Moduler achieved the objective of halting the FAPLA advance against UNITA, and inflicted heavy losses on FAPLA.
+In Luanda, Angolan President José Eduardo dos Santos summoned General Gusev and the senior Cuban general officer, Gustavo Fleitas Ramirez, for an urgent conference to discuss the worsening military situation and the failure of Operation Saluting October.
+Gusev lamented in his memoirs that "I informed [chief of the Soviet general staff] Akhromeyev about the result of the operation, but the most difficult task, in moral terms, was to inform the president of Angola, whom I had assured that the operation would succeed and that Savimbi would be crushed".